rootwyrm/rootcore/patch/pfsense/README.md

 8. Make sure `Ignore Whitespace` is checked.
 9. **(OPTIONAL)** Auto Apply *may be* checked.
 10. Repeat steps 1-9 for **ALL CLUSTER MEMBERS**.
+11. Click `Fetch`
+12. Click `Test` - SEE CAVEATS REGARDING REVERTING CLEANLY
+13. Click `Apply` **on the current CARP master first**
+14. Proceed to Configuring Dynamic DNS

 ## Configuring Dynamic DNS for this patch
 1. Create the FIRST Dynamic DNS entry on EACH firewall - This entry **MUST BE UNIQUE** to each firewall, but the specific configuration does not matter.
 2. Create the Dynamic DNS entries you want to fail over on ALL firewalls.
 3. Create any Dynamic DNS entries you want to be DISABLED on failover on EACH firewall.

+## Verifying the function
+1. Go to "Status -> CARP" on your MASTER
+2. Click "Enter Persistent CARP Maintenance Mode" and confirm all CARP IPs are in BACKUP
+3. Navigate to Dynamic DNS configuration and confirm that entries are grayed out (disabled)
+4. Go to your new MASTER node
+5. Confirm Dynamic DNS entries are enabled and updated on your new MASTER

 ## IMPORTANT CAVEATS
 * The FIRST Dynamic DNS entry on the firewall will **ALWAYS** be enabled and active.